 What is the “Tulip Bubble”?

-The tulip bubble is the first large speculative bubble to burst in the seventeenth century in the Netherlands.
+The tulip bubble is the first big speculative bubble to burst in the seventeenth century in the Netherlands.
 The peculiarity of this bubble is that it has the bulbs of a flower as protagonists.
-This event is linked to the fact that during the second half of 1500 Europe began to import tulip bulbs from Turkey and Holland proposed itself as a promoter of their diffusion.
-The tulip thus began to become popular and highly sought after and even the rarest varieties began to be considered “luxury goods” thus unleashing a competition between the different souls of the bourgeoisie: a competition that traders rode in a timely manner.
+This event is linked to the fact that during the second half of 1500, Europe began to import tulip bulbs from Turkey, and Holland proposed itself as a promoter of their diffusion.
+The tulip thus began to become popular and highly sought after.
+Even the rarest varieties began to be considered “luxury goods,” thus unleashing a competition between the different souls of the bourgeoisie, which traders rode promptly.

-The “tulip mania” of the bourgeoisie soon led to a situation of market imbalance in which the demand for tulips far exceeded the supply, also due to the slow production cycle of flowers, leading to a continuous push in prices to rise.
-The tulip rush even led people to book the bulbs “in the ground” in advance with growers even before flowering, through the organization of auctions based on the stipulation of contracts with ex-ante fixed prices and payment on maturity which took the name of “tulip futures contract”.
-Prices then began to take a trend completely disconnected from reality, generating a speculative “bubble” that culminated on February 5th 1637, with the Alkmaar auction during which a tulip bulb was paid as much as a house.
+The “tulip mania” of the bourgeoisie soon led to a situation of market imbalance.
+The demand for tulips far exceeded the supply due to the slow production cycle of flowers, leading to a continuous push in prices rise.
+The tulip rush even led people to book the bulbs “in the ground” in advance with growers even before flowering, through the organization of auctions based on the stipulation of contracts with ex-ante fixed prices and payment on maturity, which took the name of “tulip futures contract.”
+Prices then began to take a trend wholly disconnected from reality, generating a speculative “bubble” that culminated on February 5th, 1637, with the Alkmaar auction during which a tulip bulb was paid as much as a house.

-Suddenly, some time thereafter, the spread of news of a deserted tulip auction turned the tulip fever into panic: the demand for bulbs collapsed compared to the sales offer.
+Suddenly, sometime after that, the news spread of a deserted tulip auction turned the tulip fever into panic: the demand for bulbs collapsed compared to the sales offer.

-In a speculative bubble, when the price exceeds a certain threshold, it is no longer worthwhile to buy that particular thing.
+When the price exceeds a certain threshold in a speculative bubble, it is no longer worthwhile to buy that particular thing.
 This concept refers to purchases.
 How does it work for sales?
-Usually, when there seems to be an interesting market, everyone goes into it and sells the same thing.
+Usually, when there seems to be an attractive market, everyone goes into it and sells the same thing.
 However, this is not a particularly smart move because it generates and increases competition in the market in question, sparking a struggle to lower prices to survive in the market.
-This implies, on the one hand, a lower margin, on the other the fact that there will always be someone able to sell at a lower price and it is difficult to conquer the market.
-This, in the economic theory, is known as the “red ocean”.
+That implies, on the one hand, a lower margin and, on the other hand, the fact that there will always be someone able to sell at a lower price, and it is challenging to conquer the market.
+In the economic theory, that is known as the “red ocean.”

 So instead of operating in already saturated and highly competitive markets (red ocean), we must instead try to differentiate ourselves to conquer an unused market space where competition is not yet present (blue ocean).